IHeartRadio: History

 On July 24, 2013, iHeartRadio launched a new talk radio feature: iHeartRadio Talk.
 It featured original on-demand programming from celebrities like Ryan Seacrest and allowed users to upload their own content through Spreaker.
-In 2014, the iHeartRadio Talk feature was rebranded to "Shows & Personalities" and in 2016 the feature became known simply as "Podcasts".
+In 2014, the iHeartRadio Talk feature was renamed "Shows & Personalities" in 2014 and "Podcasts" in 2016.

 On November 10, 2015, iHeartRadio launched a spin-off app known as iHeartRadio Family—a curated experience targeting children.
 It features a simplified interface and a selection of age-appropriate stations (such as Radio Disney, and stations curated by artists and personalities popular among the demographic).
 Build-A-Bear Workshop served as a launch sponsor for the app, which included the addition of a "Build-a-Bear Workshop Radio" channel in the app.

-During the 2016 iHeartRadio Music Festival, iHeartMedia announced subscription based on demand services "iHeartRadio Plus" and "iHeartRadio all Access powered by Napster".
+In 2016, iHeartMedia announced subscription based on demand services "iHeartRadio Plus" and "iHeartRadio all Access powered by Napster".
 On December 1, 2016, iHeartMedia launched the services in beta on iOS and Android to the American users.

 iHeartRadio launched in Canada on October 7, 2016, in association with Bell Media.

-In 2017, iHeartRadio expanded Plus and All Access to other platforms including desktop in January 2017 at the Consumer Electronics Show (CES).
+At the 2017 Consumer Electronics Show, iHeartRadio expanded Plus and All Access to other platforms including desktop.

 iHeartRadio launched in Mexico on October 29, 2018, in association with Grupo ACIR.

-In 2018, iHeartMedia, aiming to cut its debt of around $20 billion in half, filed for what was described as the largest bankruptcy of that year and the 30th largest ever.
-The Los Angeles Times observed at the time that "About 265 million people in the U.S. still tune in to iHeart's stations at least once a month, but newer media such as Spotify's streaming service and SiriusXM's satellite broadcasts have cut into the audience and put a damper on sales."
+Parent company iHeartMedia filed for bankruptcy in 2018, due in part to competition from Spotify and SiriusXM.

 From the start of service, many of its own radio stations that identified with a callsign and the metro area they serve have the end tag that identifies them as "An iHeartRadio Station", or for live national music stations such as Eclectic Rock or iHeart80s, their end tags identify them as "An iHeartRadio Original Station" (they also ID the HD2/HD3 stations that simulcast).
 Though starting in 2019, iHeartRadio introduces its own "Sonic Logo", a five-note sounder with two heartbeats at the end.
 It includes specific variations (including vocal versions) for different formats or productions.